mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 The name "Heading" is more meaningful and communicates to anyone looking at the code why that element is there.
 If the way headings look is changed in the future, this element will still represent a "heading".
 You only need to alter the styling in one place, and all instances throughout the app will be updated.
 Imagine we wanted to visually distinguish "Headings" not by size but by using a different font family and weight.
 The name "LargeLabel" would no longer be appropriate, but "Heading" will still be.

 Using a suffix or prefix of the Type is unnecessary as part of the name.
-"HeadingLabel" or "LabelHeading" add no useful additional information when compared to "Heading" and so the shorter version is preferred.
-If you have multiple similar names, and it becomes necessary to distinguish them by type name then this can be done.
+"HeadingLabel" or "LabelHeading" add no useful additional information when compared to "Heading", so the shorter version is preferred.
+If you have multiple similar names, and it becomes necessary to distinguish them by type name, then this can be done.
 Note that the autocomplete (intellisense) within Visual Studio will filter resources by TargetType when you use them.
 This should remove the argument for including the type in the name to help ensure it is used correctly.
 A good name will also help avoid accidental misuse.
-In the next part we'll also look at another, related, way that can help ensure you don't use the wrong resource with as type.
+In the next part, we'll also look at another related way that can help ensure you don't use the wrong resource with a type.

 It's now possible to look at the code and know that "that's a heading, which makes sense given the content and position."
 There's no need to wonder why something is styled as being a "LargeLabel" and question if that is appropriate.

 The `MediumLabel` is more complicated.
-This is used to show two semantically different types of information.
+It shows two semantically different types of information.
 On the main page, it shows the location of each monkey in the list.
 On the details page, the Style is used for the text that is the "main" or "body" of the content.

-Rather than a single style used for different reasons just because they are currently rendered to look the same.
-Let's rename the `MediumLabel` to `ListDetails` and add another `Style` with the name `BodyText` and other details matching those of "ListDetails".
+Rather than using a single style for different reasons just because they are currently rendered to look the same, let's rename the `MediumLabel` to `ListDetails` and add another `Style` with the name `BodyText` and other details matching those of' ListDetails'.

 ```diff
     <Style